 Circuit training is a highly effective exercise for conditioning.
 It involves performing a series of strength exercises in a sequence with minimal rest in between.
 This form of training challenges the cardiovascular system while also building strength and endurance.
 By combining both aerobic and anaerobic exercises, circuit training helps improve overall fitness levels.
 An example of a circuit training workout could include exercises like push-ups, squats, lunges, and plank holds.

-The key is toperform each exercise for a set amount of time or repetitions before moving onto the next one.
+The key is to perform each exercise for a set amount of time or repetitions before moving onto the next one.
 Circuit training can be done with minimal equipment, making it accessible for anyone looking to improve their conditioning.

 What is Circuit Training?